MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-UnifiedGroup.md

 ```

 ### -AccessType
-The AccessType parameter specifies the privacy type for the Office 365 Group.
+The AccessType parameter specifies the privacy type for the Microsoft 365 Group.
 Valid values are:

 - Public: The group content and conversations are available to everyone, and anyone can join the group without approval from a group owner.